DOMESTIC VIOLENCE MYTHS

 Myth: If you are not physically injured it is not abuse.

 Fact: Abuse can come in many forms, such as sexual, physical, verbal, and emotional.
 When a person in a relationship repeatedly scares, hurts or puts down the other person, it is abuse.
 Harassment, intimidation, forced or coerced isolation from friends and family and having an independent social life, humiliation, threats of harm to you or your family or pets, threats of suicide if you leave, violating your privacy, limiting your independence and personal choices are all examples of abuse.

 Myth: Alcohol and/or drug abuse causes domestic violence.

-Fact: Drinking and drug abuse lowers inhibitions or control over violent behavior, but use of the substance may be used as an excuse to let down these inhibitions.
+Fact: Drinking and drug abuse lowers inhibitions and control over violent behavior; however, use of the substance may be used as an excuse to let down these inhibitions.
 According to statistics, one-third of batterers do not drink or use illegal substances at all.

 Myth: Domestic violence is behavior that is “out of control” and unintentional.

 Fact: Physical abuse is often the most serious aspect of a course of conduct intended to subject the victim to the control of the abuser.
 Other controlling behaviors may include intimidation, economic control, using children as weapons, destruction of property and isolation of the victim.
 The abuser’s behavior is designed to gain control and is definitely intentional.